robertorosero/pyhtonmig/Doc/library/functions.rst

    Sums *start* and the items of an *iterable* from left to right and returns the total.  *start* defaults to ``0``.
 The *iterable*'s items are normally numbers, and are not allowed to be strings.
 The fast, correct way to concatenate a sequence of strings is by calling ``''.join(sequence)``.
+To add floating point values with extended precision, see :func:`math.fsum`\.

 .. function:: super([type[, object-or-type]])

-   Return a *super* object that acts as a proxy to superclasses of *type*.
+   Return a proxy object that delegates method calls to a parent or sibling class of *type*.
+This is useful for accessing inherited methods that have been overridden in a class.
+The search order is same as that used by :func:`getattr` except that the *type* itself is skipped.

+   The :attr:`__mro__` attribute of the *type* lists the method resolution search order used by both :func:`getattr` and :func:`super`.
+The attribute is dynamic and can change whenever the inheritance hierarchy is updated.

-   If the second argument is omitted the super object returned is unbound.
+   If the second argument is omitted, the super object returned is unbound.
 If the second argument is an object, ``isinstance(obj, type)`` must be true.
-If the second argument is a type, ``issubclass(type2, type)`` must be true.
+If the second argument is a type, ``issubclass(type2, type)`` must be true (this is useful for classmethods).
-   Calling :func:`super` without arguments is equivalent to ``super(this_class, first_arg)``.

-   There are two typical use cases for :func:`super`.
-In a class hierarchy with single inheritance, :func:`super` can be used to refer to parent classes without naming them explicitly, thus making the code more maintainable.
-This use closely parallels the use of "super" in other programming languages.
+   There are two typical use cases for *super*.
+In a class hierarchy with single inheritance, *super* can be used to refer to parent classes without naming them explicitly, thus making the code more maintainable.
+This use closely parallels the use of *super* in other programming languages.

-   The second use case is to support cooperative multiple inheritence in a dynamic execution environment.
+   The second use case is to support cooperative multiple inheritance in a dynamic execution environment.
 This use case is unique to Python and is not found in statically compiled languages or languages that only support single inheritance.
 This makes in possible to implement "diamond diagrams" where multiple base classes implement the same method.
-Good design dictates that this method have the same calling signature in every case (because the order of parent calls is determined at runtime and because that order adapts to changes in the class hierarchy).
+Good design dictates that this method have the same calling signature in every case (because the order of calls is determined at runtime, because that order adapts to changes in the class hierarchy, and because that order can include sibling classes that are unknown prior to runtime).

    For both use cases, a typical superclass call looks like this::